microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Introduction to SQL database in Fabric/02 - Introduction to SQL database in Fabric.md

     <img alt="A picture of the opened SSMS connection wizard from Fabric Portal after clicking on 'SSMS' option in 'Open in' dropdown." src="../../img/graphics/Introduction/Toolbar-4.png" style="width:800px;">

 6. Last three options in the toolbar are used for creating new GraphQL API for your Fabric SQL database, opening database performance dashboard in Fabric portal and Copilot on the right side.
-We'll explore these later during the workshop in more details.
+We'll explore these later during the lab in more details.

     <img alt="A picture focused on the last three options in the Fabric SQL database toolbar." src="../../img/graphics/Introduction/Toolbar-5.png" style="width:800px;">